linkfy/threadspy/README.md

   <img src=".github/cover.png" alt="cover" width="200px" />
 </p>

+# Do you need to post on Threads from PC?
+Take a look at this
 ## Installation
 Clone the project, execute this instruction inside main folder to install packages: